 What is a dividend?

-A dividend is a portion of a mutual insurance company's surplus, paid to its customers.
+The general dividend is a portion of a mutual insurance company’s surplus returned to its eligible customers.

-Many workers’ comp carriers in Colorado are stock insurance companies that pay dividends to their stockholders.
-But because Pinnacol is required by statute to operate as a mutual insurance company, it pays dividends to its customers that earn it through their commitment to workplace safety and effective claims management.
+Many workers' comp carriers in Colorado are publicly-traded companies that pay dividends to their stockholders.
+But because Pinnacol is required by statute to operate as a mutual insurance company, it pays dividends to its customers that earn it through their commitment to workplace safety.

 Why don't you lower your rates instead of paying a dividend?